-You can stop being part of the study at any time, without giving a reason, but we will keep information about you that we already have.
+You or your child can stop being part of the study at any time, without giving a reason, but we will keep information about them that we already have.

-You have the right to ask us to remove, change or delete data we hold about you for the purposes of the study.
+You and your child have the right to ask us to remove, change or delete data we hold about them for the purposes of the study.
 We might not always be able to do this if it means we cannot use your data to do the research.
 If so, we will tell you why we cannot do this.

-You can withdraw your interview for up to 1 week after it.
+You or your child can withdraw their interview for up to 1 week after it.
 After that any anonymous data until your withdrawal will be kept in the study.
 This is because it will be difficult to separate from other data.